Jarzka/stylefy/README.md

 Here: https://github.com/Jarzka/stylefy/releases

-# More stuff
+# More cool stuff

 - Need to namespace and unnamespace keywords in a map?
-Checkout my other library: [namespafy](https://github.com/Jarzka/namespacefy)
+Checkout my other library: [namespacefy](https://github.com/Jarzka/namespacefy)
 - If you also want to present SQL queries as Clojure data, checkout [specql](https://github.com/tatut/specql)